Truck Payment Calculator

 How It Works

-Financing a commercial truck is one of the biggest decisions an owner-operator or fleet owner makes.
+Financing a commercial truck is one of the biggest decisions an owner-operator or fleet owner makes, with new Class 8 trucks costing $150,000 to $200,000+ and used trucks ranging from $40,000 to $120,000.
 Understanding your monthly payment, total interest cost, and how different terms affect your bottom line can save you tens of thousands of dollars over the life of the loan.
+For example, shortening a $120,000 loan from 7 years to 5 years at 8% interest saves over $15,000 in total interest while increasing monthly payments by about $500.
+This calculator helps you compare loan scenarios side by side so you can choose the financing structure that best balances monthly cash flow against total cost of borrowing.

 The Formula